On local regularity estimates for fractional powers of parabolic operators with time-dependent measurable coefficients: Statement of our results

 in ${Q}_{4r}(Z_0,\tau_0)$, $Z_0=(0,z_0)$, such that $\tilde {\mathcal U}(0,x,t)=u(x,t)$ for a.e. $(x,t)\in {Q}_{4r}(z_0,\tau_0)$. $\tilde {\mathcal U}$ is defined in \eqref{globaldpakja} based on

 The underlying idea is to derive regularity/estimates for $u$ based on corresponding estimates for $\tilde {\mathcal U}$.
 Hence, one would like at least, to start with, to be able to control say the supremum of $\tilde {\mathcal U}$ using $u$.
 Furthermore, it would be an advantage to know that if $u$ is globally positive, then so is $\tilde {\mathcal U}$.
 These considerations boil down to properties of the semigroup $\mathcal{S}$ and to the potential existence of a kernel representation of the semigroup, and properties of the kernel.
 Based on the generality of our setting the construction of the kernel for $\mathcal{S}$ is a rather difficult issue in our context.
-However, using the construction of $\mathcal{S}$ through the Yosida approximations of $-\cH$, and Gaussian estimates for the fundamental solution for the operator $\cH$ established in ~\cite{A}, we are able to derive, for our purposes, some approximating kernels and estimates thereof.
+However, using \eqref{hille}, and Gaussian estimates for the fundamental solution for the operator $\cH$ established in ~\cite{A}, we are able to derive, for our purposes, some approximating kernels and estimates thereof.